jiaoshuntian/ivory-operator/docs/content/references/crd.md

-Changing this value causes PostgreSQL and the exporter to restart.
+Changing this value causes IvorySQL and the exporter to restart.
 More info: https://kubernetes.io/docs/concepts/configuration/manage-resources-containers

 <table>
     <thead>